What We've Heard: Concerns and Clarification

 In response to some of the comments and questions we have received from the community in recent weeks, we have posted additional information and clarifications.
 This information can also be found in an updated version of the town hall presentation.

 Is it true that CIHR is creating hard funding caps of $125,000 per year per grant for the Project Scheme and $300,000 per year per grant for the Foundation Scheme?

 Project grant values and durations will be commensurate with the requirements of the project proposed, and will vary depending on the field, proposed approach, and scope of activities.
-Applicants will be eligible to apply to the Project Scheme for grants within the range of approximately $25,000 to $750,000 per year, with grant durations ranging between 1 to 5 years, reflecting the wide variety of projects presently funded in various Open programs.
+There is currently no cap on Project Scheme grants.
+CIHR anticipates that Project grants will reflect the wide variety of projects presently funded in various Open programs with values ranging from approximately $25,000 to $750,000 per year and grant durations ranging between approximately 1 to 5 years.

-Foundation grant values will also be commensurate with the requirements of the research proposed, and will vary depending on the research field, research approach, and scope of program activities.
-Investigators will be able to apply to the Foundation Scheme for grants within the range of approximately $50,000 to $1.5 million per year.
+Foundation grant values will be commensurate with the requirements of the research proposed, and will vary depending on the research field, research approach, and scope of program activities.
+There is currently no cap on Foundation Scheme grants.
+CIHR anticipates the majority of Foundation grants will range from approximately $25,000 to $1.5 million per year.
 Established investigators will be awarded 7-year grants, and new/early career investigators will be awarded 5-year grants.
-It is expected that an applicant’s funding history will be one factor in determining future levels of funding.
+It is expected that an applicant's CIHR funding history will be an important factor in determining levels of funding.